ON THE TRAIL

 Activities

-The 47-mile Hills to Sea Trail was designed to be a walking trail and was designed to take advantage of interesting features along its winding route.
+The 47-mile Hills to Sea Trail was designed to be a walking trail and the layout sought to take advantage of interesting features along its winding route.

 Towering mature trees, glacial erratics, forested wetlands, expansive fields and quiet magical streams are a few of the highlights.
 The trail is wide and level in some places, narrow and uneven in others.
 Some people ski sections of the trail but this requires experience and skill.
 The trail is best suited for hiking and snowshoeing.